davimgfx/hoobank/README.md

 # Hoobank 🤖
 HooBank is a futuristic bank developed with React and Tailwind CSS.
-This project was created as a way to experiment with modern web development technologies, including the use of a UI library to speed up development.
+This project was created as a way to experiment with modern web development technologies, including the use of a UI library to speed up development. <br>
 Link: *davimgfx.github.io/hoobank/*

 ## Features